bmschmidt/quires/README.md

 ## Overriding components

 Although you could use this library to render static HTML from the pandoc AST, that would be a pretty silly thing to do, since you could just use pandoc's HTML instead.

-The core uses lie in overwriting. select elements.
+The core uses lie in _overwriting_ select elements.
 For most elements, the assumption is that you'll just want a basic behavior.
 `# Title`, for example, will become
 `<h1>Title</h1>`.
 But you can wrap or override any individual component to add more complicated behavior.

 As an extremely simple example, you can increase the level of of each header in a document by wrapping the existing pandoc